-Generation (MOD-011, R1.2)
+Generation (MOD-032, Attachment 1)

-General requirements:
+General Requirements:

-Modeling of generators in WECC Base Cases shall comply with WR9 of the WECC Steady-State and Dynamic Data Criterion.
+Modeling of generators shall comply with the following:

+If the individual generator unit capacity is 10 MVA or larger, and is connected to the WECC transmission system at 60 kV or higher, then steady-state data and dynamics data shall be submitted for each generator.

+If the aggregated generator unit capacity is 20 MVA or larger, and is connected to the WECC transmission system at 60 kV or higher, and is not a collector–based generation facility, then steady-state data and dynamics data shall be submitted for each generator.
+(Wind and solar farms are an example of a collector-based generation facility.)

+If the aggregated generation capacity is 20 MVA or larger, and is connected to the WECC transmission system at 60 kV or higher, and is a collector–based generation facility, then steady-state data and dynamics data shall be submitted for the aggregated generation capacity as a single-unit generator model.
+(Wind and solar farms are an example of a collector-based generation facility.)

+All other generating facilities shall either be netted with bus load and steady-state data shall be submitted accordingly.

-Steady-state and dynamic generator data shall be consistent per WR10 of the WECC Steady-State and Dynamic Data Criterion.
+Steady-state and dynamic generator data shall be.

-Synchronous motors 10 MVA and larger shall be modeled as individual machines, using a generator model with negative real power output and constant Q.
+Synchronous motors 10 MVA and larger shall be modeled as individual machines, using a generator model with negative Real Power output and constant Q.

-The netting of small generating units whose single capacity is greater than or equal to 10 MVA or aggregate capacity is greater than or equal to 20 MVA may not be modeled as a negative load.
-Generators modeled as negative load shall have an assigned load ID of ‘NT’ and have its ‘non-conforming load FLAG’ set appropriately.
+The netting of small generating units with single capacity greater than or equal to 10 MVA or aggregate capacity greater than or equal to 20 MVA may not be modeled as a negative load.
+Generators modeled as negative load shall have an assigned load ID of ‘NT’ and have their ‘non-conforming load FLAG’ set appropriately.

 Induction motors shall be modeled as a load with the intent of using an induction motor model (MOTORW).